-Hearing: The committee hears the grievance together with such witnesses as it deems appropriate to the grievance and forwards its recommendations in writing to the Vice President and Dean of Adult and Graduate Studies within five working days of the close of the hearing.
+Hearing: The committee hears the grievance together with such witnesses as it deems appropriate to the grievance and forwards its recommendations in writing to the Vice President for Academic Affairs and Dean of the College within five working days of the close of the hearing.
 The hearing is closed and confidential.

-Report: The Grievance Committee makes every reasonable attempt to reach its conclusion and make its recommendations to resolve the matter within 15 working days of the convening of the committee, and to present its report to the Vice President and Dean of Adult and Graduate Studies for review and appropriate actions.
+Report: The Grievance Committee makes every reasonable attempt to reach its conclusion and make its recommendations to resolve the matter within 15 working days of the convening of the committee, and to present its report to the Vice President of Academic Affairs or designee for review and appropriate actions.

-Appeal: The decision of the Grievance Committee may be appealed in writing to the Vice President and Dean of Adult and Graduate Studies by the aggrieved student or the Academic Advisor within three working days after receiving the decision.
-With regard to the informal and formal grievance proceedings, the decision of the Vice President and Dean of Adult and Graduate Studies is final.
+Appeal: The decision of the Grievance Committee may be appealed in writing to the Vice President for Adult and Graduate Studies by the aggrieved student or the Academic Advisor within three working days after receiving the decision.
+With regard to the informal and formal grievance proceedings, the decision of the Vice President for Adult and Graduate Studies is final.